 What are the benefits of investing in UITFs?

 Professional management means an investor can make money by investing without the need for expertise or experience since professional fund managers are the ones making investment decisions.
 An investor also does not have to track the market daily — which, in that sense, makes UITFs a passive investment.
 Relying on the professional management of dedicated fund managers make investing in UITF simple and convenient.

-Of course like any other investments, UITFs are subject to market risks and other investment-related risks.
+Of course like any typical investment product, UITFs are subject to market risks and other investment-related risks.
 Returns are not guaranteed and loss of capital is a possibility.

 What are the types of UITFs?

 There are four types of unit investment trust funds in the Philippines:

 - Equity or stock funds, which invest in the shares of publicly-listed companies;

 - Bond funds, which invest in fixed-income securities issued by the government and large corporations;

 - Balanced funds, which invest in a mixture of equities and fixed-income securities.

 - Money Market Funds, which invest in short-term securities that mature in one year or less.

 What is the appropriate UITF for an investor?

 If, on the other hand, a person is not ready to take some losses or might have a need to get his money back in 2 or 3 years, he is better off investing in Money Market or Bond funds.
 Balanced funds are a middle choice for people torn between Equity funds and Bond funds.

 You would also most likely also be asked to fill out a Client Suitability Assessment form or a Risk Profile Assessment form.
 Once the appropriate fund is chosen, you can now start investing.
 In the Philippines, one can invest in UITFs for as low as P1,000.

 How about withdrawing my UITF investment?

-Since UITFs are open-ended investments, buying and withdrawing units is easy.
+Buying and withdrawing units of UITF is easy.
 Just go to the bank or UITF provider where you opened your UITF investment and request for a withdrawal and your funds will be credited to your settlement account after just a few days.